mudassarsyed/testcafe/README.md

   set BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
   ```

-  Alternatively, you can also hardcode username and access_key objects in the [caps.json](resources/conf/caps/caps.json) file.
+  Alternatively, you can also hardcode username and access_key objects in the `common_env` function in [runner.sh](runner.sh) file.

-Note:

-- We have configured a list of test capabilities in the [caps.json](resources/conf/caps/caps.json) file.
-You can certainly update them based on your device / browser test requirements.
-- The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities)

 ## Running Your Tests

 ### Run a specific test on BrowserStack

 In this section, we will run a single test on Chrome browser on Browserstack.
-To change test capabilities for this configuration, please refer to the `single` object in `caps.json` file.
+To change test capabilities for this configuration, please refer to the `run_single_test` function in `runner.sh` file.

 - How to run the test?

   - To run the default test scenario (e.g. End to End Scenario) on your own machine, use the following command:

-  Maven:
+  shell:

   ```sh
   sh runner.sh bstack single
   ```

   To run a specific test scenario, use the following command with the additional 'relative-test-path' argument:
-  Maven:
+  shell:

   ```sh
   sh runner.sh bstack single "<relative-test-path>"